MV Norsel (1945): History

 When not employed in the Antarctic, Norsel participated in sealing off Newfoundland, catching a total of around 95,000 animals in the course of 25 hunting seasons.
 In the 1950s the ship was hired by the mining company Store Norske Spitsbergen Kulkompani to serve as an icebreaker in the waters off Svalbard.
 The Norwegian-born Colonel Bernt Balchen of the United States Air Force hired the services of Norsel for two voyages as a survey vessel for the Military Sea Transportation Service in the waters off Eastern Greenland and Iceland in the 1955–56 season.
 The surveys were carried out in connection with an American expansion of airbases and missile systems in the Arctic.
 In the 1950s and 1960s, she also served as a support vessel for the Norwegian sealers in the West Ice, and carried tourists and researchers on cruises to Svalbard.
 Due to her extensive service in the Arctic and Antarctic regions, Norsel was affectionately nicknamed "Polarbussen" ("the Polar Bus").

 Outside of her polar work, Norsel was chartered by the British Seismographic Service and the Norwegian Directorate of Fisheries for seismic work in the North Sea and the English Channel.
-In the period from 1961 to 1963, Norsel was leased by the Norwegian Coast Guard, manned by naval personnel and armed with cannon for fishery protection duties.
+In the period from 1961 to 1963, Norsel was leased by the Norwegian Coast Guard, crewed by naval personnel and armed with cannon for fishery protection duties.
 In the latter years of her service life, Norsel supported the Norwegian shrimp trawler fleet off Svalbard as a refuelling and service ship.
 By late August 1972, when the ship ran aground and was damaged, Norsel had been assigned the code letters LDQJ.
 Some nine years later, in September 1981, Norsel was damaged in an accidental collision with another vessel.